eed3si9n/scalaxb/README.md

 scalaxb is an XML data-binding tool for Scala that supports W3C XML Schema (xsd) and Web Services Description Language (wsdl) as the input file.

-From the schema document scalaxb will generate Scala source files containing case classes to represent the data and typeclass instances to turn XML documents into an object, and the object back to XML.
+From schema documents scalaxb will generate Scala source files containing case classes to represent the data and typeclass instances to turn XML documents into an object, and the object back to XML.